ExpediaGroup/hello-streams/barista-processor/README.md

-# Bean Processor
+# Barista Processor

-A processor for... beans
+A processor for processing accepted coffee orders.

 ## How do I use this?